 What medications can lead to the development of the disease?

-Almost any medication cancontribute to the development of medicinal hepatitis.
-Its development depends on the individual characteristics of the organism, the properties of the particular medicinal product, the dosage of the drug, the duration of its administration, and the number of drugs simultaneously taken by a human.
-Most of the risk for the development of drug-induced liver damage is observed in pregnant women, in people who do not consume enough protein foods (for example, vegetarians or people with limited financial resources), with prolonged stress, and with severe diseases of other organs (kidney failure, severe heart failure, etc.) There are some groups of drugs that cause the development of the disease more often than others.
+Almost any drug cancontribute to the development of drug-induced hepatitis.
+Its development depends on the individual characteristics of the body, the properties of a particular drug, the dosage of the drug, the duration of its administration, as well as the number of drugs taken simultaneously by a person.
+The risk of developing drug-induced liver damage is greatest in pregnant women, in people who do not consume enough protein foods (for example, vegetarians or people with limited financial resources), with prolonged stress, as well as with severe diseases of other organs (renal failure, severe heart failure, etc.).
+There are some groups of drugs that cause the development of the disease more often than others.
 These include:

 • anti-tuberculosis drugs (Rifampicin, Isoniazid);